UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Performance Evaluation

 \subsubsection{Gateway Performance}

 The gateway's performance is crucial to UNet.
-To ensure optimal functionality, we evaluate key performance metrics, including throughput and data processing delay.
+We evaluate key performance metrics to ensure optimal functionality, including throughput and data processing delay.
 As mentioned earlier, the gateway has multiple inputs and one output.
 From the gateway's perspective, throughput is defined as the volume of input data successfully transferred to the output port for delivery to the GCS.
 Data processing delay refers to the time required to process input data and transfer it from the input port to the output port.

 In this experimental setup, we evaluated the gateway's performance under three scenarios: (C$_1$) one input and one output, (C$_2$) two inputs and one output, where only one input transmits data at a time, and (C$_3$) two inputs and one output, with both inputs transmitting data simultaneously.